modernistik/parse-stack/README.md

 end
 ```

-### Cloud Code Triggers
+### Cloud Code Webhooks
-You can register webhooks to handle the different object triggers: `:before_save`, `:after_save`, `:before_delete` and `:after_delete`.
+You can register webhooks to handle the different object triggers: `:before_save`, `:after_save`, `:before_delete`, `:after_delete`, `:before_find` and `:after_find`.
 The `payload` object, which is an instance of `Parse::Webhooks::Payload`, contains several properties that represent the payload.
 One of the most important ones is `parse_object`, which will provide you with the instance of your specific Parse object.
 In `:before_save` triggers, this object already contains dirty tracking information of what has been changed.

 ```ruby
   # recommended way